Skye-XD/desktop-icons-ng/README.md

 The easiest way of installing DING is to run the `scripts/local_install.sh` script from the source directory (after changing directory to the source directory).
 The script assumes that it is being called from the base of the source directory.
 It performs the build steps specified in the next sections.

-If there are special steps to build and install the extension and app on your repository, please submit an MR to this Readme.md to help other users on the same distribution.
-Some NIX Os users very very helpful in doing that.
-Also local_install.sh in the scripts directory does read /etc/lsb-release, and any variables set there are imported into the script.
-Any variations necessary to install the extension and app can then be easily coded based on those variables at the end of the script.
-(See the Ubuntu example there already).
+If there are special steps to build and install the extension and app on your distribution, please submit an MR to this Readme.md to help other users on the same distribution.
+Some NIX Os users were very helpful in doing that.
+Also, local_install.sh in the scripts directory does read /etc/lsb-release, and any variables set there are imported into the script.
+Any variations necessary to install the extension and app on a particular distribution can then be easily coded, based on those variables, at the end of the script (See the Ubuntu example there already).
 I will be happy to include all changes necessary for your distribution in that script.
 Please submit an MR for that.

 <b><u>Ubuntu</b></u>

-In Ubuntu Jammy and probably later, the Ubuntu session is locked and only the default Ubuntu extensions run.
-Ubuntu runs it's own Desktop Icon Extension.
+In Ubuntu Jammy and later, the Ubuntu session is locked and only the default Ubuntu extensions run.
+Ubuntu runs it's own Desktop Icon Extension which is based on the old Gtk3 branch.
 Therefore, installing the extension from extensions.gnome.org will not work directly.
 The install script provided in the repository bypasses this and installs this as a manually installed extension.
-The default Desktop Icons extension that ships with Ubuntu then needs to be deactivated, and the manually installed one activated.
+The default Desktop Icons extension that ships with Ubuntu then needs to be deactivated, and this newly installed one activated.
+It shows up on top as a user installed extension in extension manager.

-The other way to update to the newest one in Ubuntu is to install the "gnome-session" package, to enable the use of a standard gnome shell session, and in that session install the following extensions from extensions.gnome.org:
+The other method to update to this newest version in Ubuntu is to install the "gnome-session" package using apt or other native tools.
+This enables the use of a standard, unlocked, non Ubuntu, gnome shell session.
+In that session install the following extensions from extensions.gnome.org:

 * This Extension
-* Dash to dock
+* Dash to dock extension
-* Appindicator and KstatusNotifierItem support
+* Appindicator and KstatusNotifierItem support extensions

-That will allow the experience similar to the original Ubuntu desktop, but with the most recent versions of the extensions, without the default Ubuntu Desktop Icons Extension.
+That will recreate a desktop experience similar to the original Ubuntu desktop, but with the most recent versions of the extensions, and without the default Ubuntu Desktop Icons Extension.
+The session is also unlocked for other non Ubuntu extensions, so any other extensions can be easily installed using extension manager.

 <b><u>Nix OS</b></u>